dylanmc/CryptoBook/src/05_enigma.rst

 .. [#] The National Cryptologic Museum is next to Fort Meade, in Maryland, where the US National Security Agency is located.
 It's well worth visiting.
-It's about halfway between Washington, D.C, and Baltimore.
+It's about halfway between Washington D.C, and Baltimore.

 First, the key is the combination of two things: the *rotor settings*